 The CZ-101 didn’t give Yamaha a bad run for their money though.
 The DX-7 was one of the World’s best selling synthesizers ever with around 160,000 units.
 The CZ-101 sold somewhere in the region of 70,000 units.
 Not bad for an ‘also-ran’…

-There’s a superb CZ related website where you can hear examples at: www.cosmosynthesizer.de.
+Why not check out this superb CZ related website where you can hear further examples of this 80s synthesizer www.cosmosynthesizer.de.